mcfanda/gzlm_effectsizes_sims/README.md

 # Simulations from scratch

 To obtain simulation results above, for each model a set of linear parameters corresponding to a given $R^2$ in the population are stored in the file `b_for_r2.RData` and `b_for_eta2.RData`.
-To rebuild these files from scratches, run `find_b.R` (it may be quite time-consuming).
+To rebuild these files from scratch, run `find_b.R` (it may be quite time-consuming).

 # Estimation methods